-where the subscripts s and o indicate dense vegetation and bare soil.
+where the subscripts s and o indicate dense vegetation and bare soil, respectively.
 Fractional vegetation cover (Fr) is calculated as the square of NDVI* following the methods of Gillies & Carlson (1995) and Choudhury et al. (1994).
 In an image with a full range of vegetation cover, N* and Fr will range from zero to one.
-Fr allows us to plot both the SVAT-simulated and the measured surface radiant temperatures from the satellite sensor on the same scale.
+Fr allows us to plot both the SVAT-simulated and the measured surface radiant temperatures (TR)? from the satellite sensor on the same scale.
 Scaled temperature is calculated as: